swcarpentry/sql-novice-survey/_episodes/03-filter.md

 > ## Date Types
 >
-> Most database managers have a special data type for dates.
+> Most database engines have a special data type for dates.
 > In fact, many have two:
 > one for dates,
 > such as "May 31, 1971",